Tribe's Guide to

 This applies for former married partners and also for de factos.

 Spousal maintenance payable only for a set period after separation, although it can be ordered for an indefinite time.
-It depends on the circumstances of the parties
+It depends on the circumstances of the parties.

 Spousal maintenance is different to child support or adult child maintenance, which is specifically financial support for children.